Sandra's Métis Creations Ribbon Skirt Kit- Jackie Traverse Yellow Floral Design

 batches.
 Inspired by the infinity sign and the number eight, these earrings represent the

 ideas of eternity, rebirth, personal power, and continuation.
-The infinity sign is also a Métis symbol representing the faith that the Métis culture will exist forever.
+The infinity sign is also a Métis symbol representing that the Métis culture will exist forever.

 Silver Word Stamp Earrings by Tarob